p-ranav/iris/README.md

 };
 ```

 `iris` uses [Cereal](https://github.com/USCiLab/cereal) library for serialization and deserialization of user-defined structures.
+Currently, `iris` uses the `cereal::PortalBinary{Input/Output}Archive` for serialization and deserialization.
 To enable serialization of `Mouse` objects, write a save method like below:

 ```cpp
 struct Mouse {